hydroper-jet/lang/misc/development-log.md

 In terms of the host environment, I once was able to write a parser for either an ActionScript 3 dialect or ActionScript 3 itself inside a mobile phone using Android and the Java N-IDE app for compilation.

+Here are certain community activities:

+* https://stackoverflow.com/a/44097878/19692949 (I have remembered that I used the "ShockScript" name in 2017 by the way, but not as much as VegaScript.)

 ## 2018

 During 2018, I had discovered the Rust language and I was beginning to learn developing verifiers (or type checkers).
 I was still learning Rust and vastly unexperienced with C++ as well.
 Throughout these moments, I've reinvented the language idea to feel like Rust; however, the language returned to the ActionScript 3 feeling.